 Measuring and then improving the efficiency of our energy usage and reducing the energy we consume matters to us.
-In 2023/24 we have started to collate greater detail on the energy we use, when we use it and how we use it.
+In 2023/24 we have continued to collate greater detail on the energy we use, when we use it and how we use it.
 This information will allow us to identify further areas of improvement and to set some meaningful targets to reduce energy consumption at our laboratory in Farnham.

 We adhere strictly to the specified maintenance schedules for laboratory and other equipment and continue to ensure that any replacement equipment we require is selected not just on cost or operational performance but also takes into account our commitment to improve our water usage and energy efficiency.
 At our laboratory in Farnham the energy we use is sourced from our electricity supplier.
-We maintain a UPS backup diesel generator which provides for, and mitigates the risk of, any power outages and which, apart from our regular testing, was not used in 2022/23.
-We encourage all staff to reduce wastage, not to print unnecessarily, to optimise the use of lighting and heating and cooling units and switch off any electrical equipment when not in use.
+We maintain a UPS backup diesel generator which provides for, and mitigates the risk of, any power outages and which, apart from our regular testing, was not used in 2023/24.
+We encourage all staff to reduce wastage, not to print unnecessarily, to optimise the use of lighting and heating and cooling units, and to switch off any electrical equipment when not in use.

 The travel restrictions in place during the COVID-19 pandemic led to the greater adoption of technology to facilitate meeting business partners based around the world.
 However, we consider that face-to-face interaction with customers and physical presence at industry conferences and events has significant benefits that cannot be replicated by technology.
 During the year our CEO therefore conducted a limited amount of business travel both in the UK and internationally including, in July, attending the Association for Diagnostics and Laboratory Medicine conference in Anaheim, California.
 This trip also combined visits with some of our largest customers elsewhere in the USA.
-There is little option other than air travel between cities to manage such a chedule; however, all our CEO's car hire requirements were covered by electric vehicles.
+There is little option other than air travel between cities to manage such a schedule; however, all our CEO's car hire requirements were covered in electric vehicles.
+We have one laboratory vehicle which is used by the team for visiting and caring for our sheep, and it is also used whenever staff need to drive within the UK when there is no acceptable public transport alternative.

 We will continue to adopt technology to facilitate virtual meetings wherever suitable and will always recognise the impact that business travel may have on the environment.
-66